Security at STET

 Your documents never move.
 STET reconciles files by processing metadata and cryptographic hashes — not content.
 Your actual deal documents stay exactly where they already live: in Box, Dropbox, or on your local disk.

 STET does not ingest, copy, store, or transmit document contents to any STET-controlled server.
+The website remains a trust and onboarding surface; production execution happens in the desktop app.
 What we store is limited to: file names, sizes, hashes, reconciliation results, and your account data.

 What Goes Where